nacular/doodle/docs/applications.md

 ## App Creation

-Applications can either be launched as stand-alone, or within another app using an [`ApplicationView`]().
+Applications can either be launched as stand-alone, or within another app using an [`ApplicationViewFactory`](https://github.com/pusolito/doodle/blob/master/Browser/src/jsMain/kotlin/com/nectar/doodle/application/ApplicationView.kt#L75).
 Regardless of the launch mode, your app class does not change.
-In this way, apps are written without knowledge of which mode they will be run in.
-This separation of concerns provides flexibility.
+In this way, apps have no knowledge of which mode they will be run in, which improves separation of concerns and flexibility.

 ### Stand-alone

 Most apps will be full-screen, stand-alone experiences.
-The [`application`]() function is used to launch stand-alone apps.
+The [`application`](https://github.com/pusolito/doodle/blob/master/Browser/src/jsMain/kotlin/com/nectar/doodle/application/Application.kt#L94) function is used to launch stand-alone apps.
 Closing the page cleans up stand-alone apps within it.
 Removing the element hosting an app or explicitly calling `shutdown` has the same effect.